Gain skills with us

 Building Skills: 14-16 Schools Link

-This is a two year programme that delivers a Pearson BTEC Level 1 Extended Certificate in Construction (QCF) that is broadly equivalent in size to one GCSE Grade 2-5.
+This is a two year programme that delivers a City and Guilds Level 1 Certificate in Construction Skills (QCF) that is broadly equivalent in size to one GCSE Grade 2-5.
 It is designed for 14-16 year groups who are working at level 1 and want to include a study of construction in their broader Key Stage 4 curriculum.
 Pupils benefit from small class sizes where they can receive extra input from our highly experienced tutors.

 Eligibility Criteria: Year 10 & 11 pupils / Arranged through the school.